-PhD student Kamal Badhey joins our planned workshop at Black Country Living Museum with the Punjabi group
+PhD Researcher Kamal Badhey Joins BCVA Workshop with Punjabi Communities at Black Country Living Museum

 Educational officer at BCLM Janine Downs welcomes the community of ladies to BCLM and wishes to readdress narratives about the Punjabi community for their forthcoming Forging Ahead project at the Museum.
 IMAGE ©BCVA (An Arts Council Funded project)